nosolls/arpspoof/README.md

 ## Design and Architecture

 This demonstration is designed using three Docker containers, one each for the hacker, victim, and, server attached to the same virtual network.
-The containers all come with the necessary network tools to ping, examine ARP tables, and, trace the route between machines.
+The containers all come with the necessary network tools to ping, examine ARP tables, and, trace packet routing between machines.
 The hacker machine comes with the ARPSpoof command line tool for running an ARP poisoning attack.
 The victim container provides a VNC interface to Ubuntu and the requisite commands can be run on the LXTerminal emulator.
-Both the hacker and server provide a Jupyter notebook interface; all the commands can be run in the terminal console provided by Jupyter.
+Both the hacker and server provide a Jupyter notebook interface; the necessary commands can be run in the terminal console provided by Jupyter.
 The hacker notebook contains instructions on conducting the ARP poisoning attack; including the commands to be run on each of the three containers.

 ## Installation and Usage